 Toddlers: Learning by Playing

 It might look like just child's play, but toddlers are hard at work learning important physical skills as they gain muscle control, balance, and coordination.
-Each new skill lets them progress to the next one, building on a foundation that leads to more complicated physical tasks, such as jumping rope, kicking a ball on the run, or turning a cartwheel.
+Each new skill lets them move to the next one, helping them master more complicated physical tasks, such as jumping rope, kicking a ball on the run, or turning a cartwheel.

-Toddlers always want to do more, which can motivate them to keep trying until they master a new skill, no matter what it takes.
+Toddlers always want to do more, which can motivate them to keep trying until they've learned a new skill, no matter what it takes.

 Take advantage of your toddler's natural desire to keep moving.
-Even at this early age, kids establish patterns of activity that carry through the rest of childhood.
-So an active toddler is likely to remain active later.
+Even at this early age, kids set patterns of activity that carry through the rest of childhood.
+So an active toddler is likely to stay active later.

 Playing and learning are completely natural for toddlers, so mastering physical skills should be fun and games for them.
-Parents should give toddlers many opportunities to practice their developing skills while providing supervision so they stay safe while they learn.
+Parents should give toddlers many chances to practice their developing skills while supervising so they stay safe as they learn.

-In addition to these physical accomplishments, toddlers are developing in other ways.
-Provide opportunities for yours to explore, ask questions, use his or her imagination, and practice fine motor skills, such as stacking blocks or coloring.
+Toddlers are developing in other ways too.
+Provide opportunities for yours to explore, ask questions, use their imagination, and practice fine motor skills, such as stacking blocks or coloring.

-Here's a guide to the physical skills toddlers are working, by age:
+Here's a guide to the physical skills toddlers are working on, by age: